 Guest author: Ranjan Baruah | Independent Consultant

-Specialty Chemicals are a group of “relatively high value low volume chemicals, known for its end use performance enhancing applications”.
+Specialty Chemicals are a group of “relatively high-value low volume chemicals, known for its end-use performance-enhancing applications”.
 They are recognized for “what they do” rather than “what they are” as in the case of Basic Chemicals.
-They provide “solutions “to customer applications, are knowledge based and known to deliver much more returns as compared to Basic chemicals.
+They provide “solutions “to customer applications, are knowledge-based and known to deliver much more returns as compared to Basic chemicals.
 The critical success in this industry depends upon understanding customer’s needs and product/application development to meet the same at a favorable price-performance ratio.

-Industry value pegged at $24.9bn has a potential to grow to US$ 52.1 bn.
-This segment is an important growth driver for Indian Economy with possible 13-14% growth per year.
+Industry value pegged at $24.9bn has the potential to grow to US$ 52.1 bn.
+This segment is an important growth driver for Indian Economy with a possible 13-14% growth per year.
 It is expected to accelerate to 17%, driven by domestic growth and stable export.
-The growth rate is encouraging due to small base, the consumption and penetration levels of specialty chemicals are rather low in India.
+The growth rate is encouraging due to the small base, the consumption and penetration levels of specialty chemicals are rather low in India.

-End User Industry growth drivers:
+End-User Industry growth drivers:

-Increased Intensity of consumption: Compared to countries like USA or China, the current penetration of specialty chemicals is low (e.g. construction chemicals) With an increased focus, improved products and customer awareness, the use of specialty chemicals will increase (e.g. Construction Chemicals, Pesticides use in India )
+Increased Intensity of consumption: Compared to countries like USA or China, the current penetration of specialty chemicals is low (e.g. construction chemicals) With an increased focus, improved products, and customer awareness, the use of specialty chemicals will increase (e.g. Construction Chemicals, Pesticides use in India )

-Indian Specialty Chemical Industry sub –segment:
+Indian Specialty Chemical Industry sub-segment:

 The chart below has a few stringent standards which Indian have started to implement: